Kyuu-Ji/htb-write-up/unattended/write-up-unattended.md

 ### SQL Injection

-If we try outsome SQLi we find out that we get different responses with **UNION Injections**.
+If we try out some SQLi we find out that we get different responses with **UNION Injections**.
 For example like this, we get no content on the page:
 ```markdown
 GET /index.php?id=465'+union+select+1--+-
 ```